ALDRIN121/Uni-Chat/README.md

-# Firebase Studio - NextJS Starter
+# Firebase Studio

-This is a starter project built with Next.js, designed to be deployed on Firebase Hosting with Cloud Functions.
-It provides a basic structure to help you get started with a full-stack application using Firebase.

-## Getting Started

-1.  **Clone the repository:**
+This is a NextJS starter in Firebase Studio.

+To get started, take a look at src/app/page.tsx.